The North Saanich Flavour Trail 2021

 What makes Flavour Trails different this year?

-‘Not a Flavour Trails weekend, but a Flavour Trails season”’
+‘Not a Flavour Trail weekend, but a Flavour Trail season”’

 Imagine a season-long, self-guided Flavour Trail route that invites the public to explore North Saanich country roads and visit farm gates that offer up the best flavours of the region and season.
 The public can bike, walk, or drive, and decide who and where they will visit.
 A regularly updated website and mobile application allows them to “virtually tour” the Flavour Trail as they go…watching digital stories of each farm/venue, reading up on each venue’s hours and offerings, deciding on their route.

-Farmers and food providers have flexibility in this Reimagined Flavour Trails.
+Farmers and food providers have flexibility in this Flavour Trail.